Purpose

 • Alkaline cleaning agents (eg proteins and fats) > these agents consist of 60%-80% lye and are used for heavy pollution, especially grease and proteins, on rubber, stainless steel, plastics and glass.
 They work on the basis of saponification and hydrolysis.
 They are very aggressive and dangerous to the skin and eyes, and can attack paint, light metals, etc.

-• Acidic cleaning agents (eg beer or milk stone and proteins) > these agents remove lime, protein and rust, and are mainly used to remove beer stone, milk stone or scale.
+• Acidic cleaning agents (eg beer or stone and proteins) > these agents remove lime, and rust, and are mainly used to remove beer stone, milk stone or scale.
 For acid cleaning, nitric, phosphoric and sulfamic acids can be used.
 They damage skin and eyes and cause material corrosion.

 • Neutral cleaning agents (eg hands or equipment cleaned by hand) > these agents mainly consist of solutions of surfactants in water.
 They are fairly soluble in both aqueous and non-aqueous systems.
 The effect consists of lowering the surface tension (see also Additions to cleaning agents), loosening dirt and keeping it floating in the solution.
 Skin tolerability depends on the product.